ZBregov/Takistan_warlords_redux17_6_2022.takistan/README.md

 # Warlords Redux 2.3
-Warlords Redux 2.3 is a my upgrade project for the Redux Warlords Redux.
+Warlords Redux Takistan is my upgrade project for the Redux Warlords Redux.

 Original Warlords Redux by Bohemia Interactive and Jezuro can be found here: https://steamcommunity.com/sharedfiles/filedetails/?id=1834482266&searchtext=Warlords+redux